KarmaComputing/network-topology-generation/README.md

 DEBUG:root:Your ina assigned network address is 112.0.0.0/8 DEBUG:root:The deault number of subnets for 112.0.0.0/8 is 2
 DEBUG:root:The default number of subnets for 112.0.0.0/8 is 2, but we want 6
-DEBUG:root:Borriwing 3 buts for 6 networks requested
+DEBUG:root:Borriwing 3 bits for 6 networks requested
 DEBUG:root:The number of borrowed bits for network are: 11 DEBUG:root:Great.
 We wanted at least 6 and we have 8 DEBUG:root:The max number of hosts per subnet is now: 2097152